 I graduated with a PhD in Biomedicine from Örebro University in Sweden in 2013, specialising on breast cancer cell biology.
 I have an undergraduate degree in Biomedicine (combined BSc/MSc) from Örebro University.

-My research focuses on the aetiology of breast cancer and breast cancer risk with an emphasis on the biological mechanisms behind mammographic density as a risk factor for breast cancer.
+My research focuses on the aetiology of breast cancer with an emphasis on the molecular epidemiology of breast cancer risk and mammographic density.

 Since 2014 I have focused on setting up and conducting research within three target areas:

 1) Understanding the biology of breast cancer risk, and identifying biomarkers of risk within the breast and tissue and by hormone and proteomic profiles

 2) Understanding the mechanisms of action of the drug tamoxifen in preventing breast cancer, and identifying biomarkers for treatment effects by tamoxifen